Farm sustainability baselines offer benefits for growers

 This is not always straightforward.
 Farmers are, understandably, very protective about their businesses and often see being asked to share information (data) up or down the supply chain as something of an imposition.

-But data sharing is going to become the norm.
+Data sharing is going to become the norm.
 Farming represents approximately 0.5% of GDP in the UK, and yet accounts for 10% of our carbon emissions.
 Agriculture in the UK (and around the world) is going to need to be much more accountable.

 It’s no surprise, therefore, that we are developing an increasing portfolio of those corporate customers who are leading the charge in this space by working proactively with growers.
 The key here is shared knowledge so that both the agrifood business and the farmer can realise the benefits.